vzx7/chat3-manager-backend/README.md

 > Palantir, the backers behind TSLint announced in 2019 that they would be deprecating TSLint in favor of supporting typescript-eslint in order to benefit the community.
 > So, migration from TSLint to ESLint.

-### 📗 Swagger :: API Document

-[Swagger](https://swagger.io/) is Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.

-Easily used by Swagger to design and document APIs at scale.

-Start your app in development mode at `http://localhost:3000/api-docs`

-Modify `swagger.yaml` file to your source code.

 ### 🌐 REST Client :: HTTP Client Tools

 REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.